jasonlin316/jasonlin316.github.io/_pages/about.md

 ---

 I am a 3rd year Ph.D. student in [FPGA/Parallel Computing Lab](https://fpga.usc.edu) at University of Southern California, advised by [Prof. Prasanna](https://sites.usc.edu/prasanna/).
-I'm interested in Graph Neural Networks (GNNs), hardware accelerators, and heterogeneous computing.
-I have done projects in both FPGA and ASIC, details can be found in the project section of this page or on my [GitHub](https://github.com/jasonlin316).
+I'm interested in Graph Neural Networks, Hardware Accelerators/HPC, and Heterogeneous Computing.
+I have published several papers in HPC-, ASIC-, and FPGA-related conferences in the past two year.
+Please refer to the [publication](https://jasonlin316.github.io/publications/) page for more details.

 In addition to research interests, I'm also interested in video editing and photography.
 Check out my [vlogs](https://youtube.com/playlist?list=PLOgPUn4uH3eyITpOyIsteJNxuKTRnYb6v) and [photos](https://www.flickr.com/photos/194564724@N08/albums).

 ![hobby](../images/hobby.png)

-I finished my undergraduate study in National Taiwan University (NTU), majored in electrical engineering.
+I finished my undergraduate study in National Taiwan University (NTU), majored in Electrical Engineering.
 I was also an Electrical Engineering Intern at Hewlett-Packard (HP), Taipei.

 Latest News
 ======
+**Dec 18, 2022**: Our work HyScale-GNN has been accepted to IPDPS 2023 during the first round decesion (~10%)!

 **Sep 14, 2022**: Our work on GNN training acceleration on CPU+Multi-FPGA platform has been accepted to CARLA 2022.

 **Nov 23, 2021**: Our work [HP-GNN](https://dl.acm.org/doi/10.1145/3490422.3502359) has been accepted to ACM FPGA 2022.